betterRunner/ts-monorepo-starter/README.md

 }
 ```

-using `tsconfig.paths` to jump to the code definition of other local modules naturally without needing to build them
+Using `tsconfig.paths` to jump to the code definition of other local modules naturally without needing to build them firstly as usual.

 ## License